 TiVo BOLT OTA is a feature-rich update on the Roamio line with 4K Ultra HD capability, a recording capacity up to 150 hours, commercial skip mode, optional out-of-home streaming, and voice control and search through Alexa.
 Interface is effortless to use and connects to TV via HDMI cable.

-Whole-home capability requires additional purchase of a TiVo Mini.
+Whole-home capability requires the additional purchase of a TiVo Mini.
 Setup can take a few hours.
 Skip mode doesn’t work on all TV programs.
 OTA only; no cable capability.

 Has lots of capabilities considering the budget-friendly price, including HDMI connectivity, easy recording, and versatility.
 MP4 and JPEG compatible.
 Small footprint.

-Half the recording capacity of the Bolt OTA.
+It has just half the recording capacity of the Bolt OTA.
 Subscription to TiVo is required to use DVR features.
 A bit buggy when using core streaming apps like Hulu or YouTube.

 Records up to 450 hours of HD content and up to six shows simultaneously.
 Easy installation and setup takes about an hour, including cable setup.
 Fast, responsive menu.

 TiVo service subscription required.
 No OTA component.
 Tends to run hot.
 Alexa integration can be cumbersome.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 The way we consume TV has changed — no one is tuning in to their favorite TV shows at specific times anymore.
 Instead, people are watching TV through their streaming devices or recording them on their digital video recorders (DVRs) to be watched later, at their convenience.
 With a DVR, you can watch when you want to watch, and you can skip the commercials.